Auckland isthmus: 1950s–1983: motorways, immigration and suburban sprawl

 The increase of motorways, the opening of the Harbour Bridge and reliance on cars made distant areas of the Auckland region more accessible, fueling a process of urban sprawl in Auckland.
 Suburban areas outside of the isthmus became more popular choices for residents of Auckland, with areas such as Te Atatū Peninsula in West Auckland and Ōtara in South Auckland developing as middle class suburbs and low income state-funded housing estates.
 Glen Innes, one of the final farmland areas on the isthmus, was developed as a social housing area by local government in the 1950s.
 By 1964, western developments at New Windsor and Mount Roskill, south-eastern developments at Oranga and Mount Wellington, and remaining patches such as Tāmaki led to the Auckland isthmus becoming a contiguous urban sprawl.
 In 1945, the CBD and inner city suburbs had a population of 68,000, however due to suburbanisation the population fell over the next 50 years, only recovering to 1945 levels by the mid-2000s.
 As Auckland city sprawled outwards from the isthmus, industrial suburbs previously on the outer belt of the city away from residential areas became engulfed by the city.
 Areas such as Avondale, Rosebank and New Lynn to the west, Mount Wellington, Penrose and Ōtāhuhu to the south/east, where motor vehicle factories, paint manufacturing, clothing factories, freezing works and allied trades were located, were now surrounded by suburban housing.

 As people moved towards the suburbs, the CBD and adjacent central suburbs declined in popularity.
 In 1945, 38% of the Auckland workforce was based in the CBD, however by 1962 this figure had dropped to 26%.
-By the 1940s and 1950s, the oldest suburbs adjacent to the central city had become dilapidated due to the aging housing stock.
+By the 1940s and 1950s, the oldest suburbs adjacent to the central city had become dilapidated due to the ageing housing stock.
 During World War II, Urban Māori had settled in the inner suburbs of Auckland such as Ponsonby and Parnell, however by the 1960s Polynesian migrants tended to settle in these inner city suburbs, while Māori tended to live near the Auckland city limits outside of the isthmus.
 Pasifika immigrants typically came from the countries associated with the Realm of New Zealand: Western Samoa, the Cook Islands and Niue.
 By the 1950s, the Auckland City Council began to plan the demolition of the oldest suburbs such as Freemans Bay.
 Council-funded multi-storey flats had begun to be built in the central suburbs by 1954, however the wide-scale plans for demolition of older housing stock never went ahead.
-During this period, many areas of the CBD that had previously been housing areas were re-devoped as commercial premises.
+During this period, many areas of the CBD that had previously been housing areas were re-developed as commercial premises.